Skip to main content

 Growth Hormone Peptide Therapy

 Peptides are small chains of amino acids that act as signaling molecules in the body.
-Certain peptides, known as secretagogues, can stimulate the pituitary gland to release more of its own (GH).
+Certain peptides, known as secretagogues, can stimulate the pituitary gland to release more of its own growth hormone (GH).
 This approach is often preferred over direct GH administration as it supports the body’s natural production patterns.
 These therapies are particularly effective for improving recovery, sleep quality, and body composition.

 A common and effective protocol combines two peptides: